Perth-Artifactory/website/_pages/freeMembership.md

 We are looking for applicants that will make good use of our tools and facilities to develop their performance, artistic, and community endeavours.
 It is ideal if we can see a plan or trajectory of development over the course of the membership.
 Above all we like to see a spark of creativity and passion for what you do.

-the following questions are to help guide your proposal, and are optional
+The following questions are to help guide your proposal, and are optional

 * Give a brief rundown of how your residency performances will play out.
 We are looking for a sense of artistic development over the course of the 3 performances.
 * What Artifactory equipment can you see yourself using as part of your performance development?